 Are you thinking about pruning your cedar tree (Cedrus)?
 If so, you’re not alone.
-Many homeowners choose to prune their cedar trees each year to keep them looking their best.
+Many homeowners prune their cedar trees each year to keep them looking their best.
 Pruning a cedar tree is not difficult, but there are a few things you need to know before you get started.
 In this blog post, we will share everything you need to know about how to prune a cedar tree, including when to trim and how to care for your cedar tree after pruning.

 What is the best time to prune a cedar tree?

 While there is no definitive answer to this question, as it depends on the specific tree and your goals for pruning, there are a few general guidelines you can follow.